JohnYanez95/Running_Time_Over_Weather/README.md

 The data used for the project is a mix of unique data and weather data.

 The unique data, known as the Running Times Data Set, is created by me from the runs I conduct within the residential neighborhood I reside in within the year of 2021.
 The unique data consists of:
-* date_time - the date_time recorded at the beginning my run
+* date_time - the date_time recorded at the beginning my run,
 * duration - the duration of time taken to complete my 4.2 miles fixed course run.

 This data is then loaded into python by panda's read_csv function.